 The City's Entitlement includes CDBG and HOME funds.
-The City has also received a \$2.4 million dollar Healthy Homes Lead Grant.
+The City has also received a \$3,093,922.00 Lead-Based Paint Hazard Control grant from the Department of Housing and Urban Development and a \$530,000.00 Healthy Homes grant.
 There are local agencies that receive Essential Services Grant funding from the state.
 The City is the Collaborative Applicant for the McKinney-Vento Homeless Assistance Act funds but does not receive this funding; it goes directly to the local providers.